 Throughput is the amount of work you’ve delivered in your project during a specific time period.
 The project throughput chart helps you assess the productivity of your project by monitoring the tasks completed at regular intervals.

-The throughput indicates only completed items; work in progress and backlog items are not taken into account.
+The throughput indicates only completed tasks; work in progress and backlog tasks are not taken into account.
 The report also lets you detect anomalies using moving averages and other typical trends specific to your project.

 Accessing the project throughput report